ivanfreire87/Chilrear/README.md

 # Chilrear
-A mini twitter made for a school project.
+A mini twitter made for a school project with no interface.
+Sends messages between terminals.